joey-02/OBG-Onboarding/Docs/Syllabus.md

 ## OBG Onboarding

 # Objectives
-- More technical onboarding program for OBG members than Mckeon’s lecture series
+- Technical onboarding program that teaches blockchain best practices
-- Emphasis on blockchains
+- Emphasize the importance of running nodes and being careful of trust assumptions
 - Teach new members web3 tools eg: run all program communication through discord, introduce to telegram/substack/twitter/docs/whitepapers/etherscan etc
 - IMPORTANT: Make a document w/ all homework & resources and pin in discord